• Skip to primary navigation

 Semiconductors

-The 7555 timer acts like a switch and it works with a setup of resistors R1, R2 and the LDR R4 that create a voltage divider.
+7555 works like switch, resistors R1, R2 and LDR R4 make voltage divider.

-If the voltage at pin 2 called the trigger pin drops below one third of the total supply voltage the output at pin 3 goes HIGH turning the LED1 ON.
+If voltage at pin 2 (trigger pin) goes below 1/3 of supply then pin 3 goes HIGH and LED is ON.

 Formulas with Calculations: